It’s not easy for any NFL front office to adhere to the strict parameters of a hard salary cap.

 2.Wide Receiver- After months of speculation and analysis on the part of fans and media on the range of wide receivers that Packers were going to claim in this year’s draft from Jalen Reagor to Brandon Aiyuk to Denzel Mims, among others, Gutekunst and company came away empty handed.
 With the exception of Davante Adams, no one from the team’s receiver corps topped 35 receptions or 500 yards.
 Third-year speedster Marquez Valdes-Scantling was especially putrid by ranking last in catch rate (46.43 percent) among qualifying wideouts and tight ends, according to NFL Next Gen Stats.
 Though 6’5” Allen Lazard flashed promise, his sample size of production is too small to anoint him as Rodgers’ hands-down No. 2 target.
 Newly-acquired Devin Funchess brings size to the equation, but lacks the speed and sure-handedness to be an outside threat.
 Rounding out the lackluster crew are Equanimeous St. Brown, Jake Kumerow, Malik Taylor, Darrell Stewart and CFL import Reggie Begelton.
 Signing or trading for a veteran pass catcher before or after the preseason may elevate the level of this position, but currently there are far more questions than certainties here.

-3.Cornerback- Former first round pick Kevin King is the classic riddle wrapped in a mystery inside an enigma in that he features the physical tools and ball skills to come down with big interceptions, but is severely challenged in other areas.
+3.Cornerback- Former second round pick Kevin King is the classic riddle wrapped in a mystery inside an enigma in that he features the physical tools and ball skills to come down with big interceptions, but is severely challenged in other areas.
 The 6’3” corner, in fact, ranked sixth overall among defensive backs in passes defensed (15).
 But he also gabe up a ton of chunk plays.
 In total, King surrendered 864 passing yards to opposing receivers, third-most in the NFL, along with allowing a gaudy 17.3 yards per completion.
 Unlike fellow starter Jaire Alexander, the Pac-12 product is far from a shutdown coverman and beyond Chandon Sullivan, the Packers don’t offer much in terms of reliable depth, particularly with 37-year-old slot corner Tramon Williams out of the picture, as he remains unsigned.
 Youngsters Ka’Dar Hollman and Josh Jackson are unproven, with the latter being among the team’s biggest underachievers who has yet to earn the trust of the coaching staff.
 Physical rookie Stanford Samuels may have what it takes to make the final 53.
 But clearly more is needed on the back end.

 1.Running Back- Dalvin Cook is everything you want in a running back, from his explosive burst to elude defenders and his ability to finish his runs with authority.
 The 25-year-old back ranked eighth in rushing with 1,135 yards and caught 53 passes along the way.
 One major question with Cook since entering the league is his durability.
 To date, he has yet to play a full 16-game season.
 But Minnesota is well covered from that aspect, as they feature a solid stable of runners, led by hard-charging second-year man Alexander Mattison, who absorbs and delivers punishment in equal measure.
 The smaller Mike Boone also packs a punch and shows serious wiggle when attacking the line of scrimmage.
 Rounding out the group is former second round bust Ameer Abdullah who fills in as a pass-catching back and special teams return man.